-29 The Green Energy Act was introduced in the Ontario Legislature on February 23, 2009.
+&lt;sup>27 The Green Energy Act was introduced in the Ontario Legislature on February 23, 2009.

 Under the Standard Offer Program, generators are paid directly for every kilowatt hour of electricity produced at the price set out in their standard offer contract.
 Distributors must calculate the difference between the contracted payments to standard offer program participants and the wholesale market price for the same volume of electricity.
-Distributors submit this difference to us monthly via the IESO portal noting the amount of the claim for each category.
-Information required from both the distributor and embedded distributor is submitted via the IESO portal.
+Distributors submit this difference to us monthly via the settlement form available within Online IESO noting the amount of the claim for each category.
+Information required from both the distributor and embedded distributor is submitted via the settlement form available within Online IESO.

 Submit Standard Offer Program claims to us monthly as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
-This submission is made using the on-line form "Renewable Energy Standard Offer Program" accessible on the IESO portal.
+This submission is made using the settlement form "Renewable Energy Standard Offer Program" available within Online IESO.
 We process this information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicates a charge type 1410 "Renewable Energy Standard Offer Program Settlement Amount" with the category noted in the comment field.
+If any changes are required to the amounts submitted during the preliminary submission period, final adjustments can be submitted during the 11th to 14th business day after the last trading day of the month.
+The adjustments will be reflected on the final settlement statement for the last trading day of the month.
+Furthermore, post final adjustments can be submitted through Online IESO for any previous settlement period.
+Any amount submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the current settlement month.